aeon-toolkit/aeon/docs/glossary.md

 Collection transformers
     {term}`Time series transformers` that take a {term}`time series collection` as input.
-While these transformers only accept collectons, a wrapper is provided to allow them to be used with singular time series datatypes.
+While these transformers only accept collections, a wrapper is provided to allow them to be used with singular time series datatypes.

 Series-to-series transformation
     {term}`Time series transformers` that take a {term}`time series` as input and output a (different) time series.
-An example of this is the Siscrete Fourier Transform (DFT).
+An example of this is the Discrete Fourier Transform (DFT).

 Series-to-features transformation